nomonosound/log-wmse-audio-quality/README.md

  example it makes sense to have digital silence in the target for that stem.
 * Speech denoising.
 If you have a recording with only noise, and no speech, the target should be digital silence.
+* Multichannel speaker separation wth one target audio channel for each speaker.
+If you apply the metric in a windowed way, some segments are going to have digital silence in the target, because the speaker of interest is not speaking at that time.

 MSE is well-defined for digital silence targets, but has a bunch of other issues: